 Percolate ROI Calculator

 Percolate is a Content Marketing System aimed to help improve end-to-end marketing processes.
 It is the source of truth for all initiatives and helps marketers scale their operations, ensure consistency and transparency, and deliver cohesive experiences across the entire enterprise.
 The sales team at Percolate is a primary stream for reaching and expanding customer partnerships, as well as building meaningful and lasting relationships.
-Communicating with these potential customers and identifying business challenges allows the Sales team to customize solutions that fit to their unique needs.
-This ROI calculator was created to help validate the benefits of deploying Percolate software across an organization.
-The tool was designed for internal use which allows the sales team to walk customers through various areas in which they will see significant cost savings by using Percolate.
+Communicating with these potential customers and identifying business challenges allowed the sales team to customize solutions that fit to their unique needs.
+To help leverage those conversations, I partnered with various teams at Percolate and designed an ROI calculator to help validate the benefits of deploying their software.
+The tool was designed for internal use which would allow the sales team to walk customers through distinct areas in which they would see significant cost savings by using Percolate.

-Design an experience that can be collaborative and easy to drive, make updates to, and share during active calls
+Design a simple experience that can be collaborative.
+It should be easy to drive, update, and seamlessly share during active calls

 Through design and tone, connect this tool to the Percolate brand